Scroll to content

 Good attendance is important because:

-• statistics show a direct link between under-achievement and absence below 95%
+• Statistics show a direct link between under-achievement and absence below 95%

-• regular attenders make better progress, both socially and academically
+• Regular attenders make better progress, both socially and academically

-• regular attenders find school routines, school work and friendships easier to cope with
+• Regular attenders find school routines, school work and friendships easier to cope with

-• regular attenders are most successful in transferring between primary school, secondary school, higher education and employment or training
+• Regular attenders are most successful in transferring between primary school, secondary school, higher education and employment or training

 Attendance Rewards

 A report is run fortnightly for attendance and punctuality.
 The class that achieve the highest attendance within a fortnightly period is awarded in assembly with a class certificate and trophy.
-The class that achieve the highest attendance overall during a half term will be given a reward e.g. with a trip to the cinema.

 Absence during term time

 The law does not grant parents an automatic right to take their child out of school during term time.
 Permission must be sought in advance and must be for ‘exceptional circumstances’.
 Absence from school will only be authorised in exceptional circumstances.
-When deciding whether to allow term time leave, for any reason, the school will only consider:

-If the Head teacher refuses your request and the child is still taken out of school, this will be recorded as an unauthorised absence and may make you liable to a Fixed Penalty Notice fine of up to £120.
+If the Head Teacher refuses your request and the child is still taken out of school, this will be recorded as an unauthorised absence and may make you liable to a Fixed Penalty Notice fine of up to £120.

 Punctuality